Cristian Roldan: 2017: Senior debut and first CONCACAF Gold Cup

+2022: First FIFA World Cup

 Roldan and Sounders teammate Jordan Morris were called up to the final roster for the 2022 FIFA World Cup.
 Roldan had played limited minutes during the preceding World Cup qualifying campaign, but was chosen by Gregg Berhalter for his leadership in training and ability to play in several roles.

+2026: Second FIFA World Cup

+On May 26, 2026, Roldan was selected in the 26-man squad for the 2026 FIFA World Cup.

 Personal life

-Roldan was featured in an Adidas commercial as a nine-year-old, selected for his soccer ball juggling skills from 110 kids who tried out for the commercial.
 Roldan is of Salvadoran and Guatemalan descent, and has an older brother named Cesar Jr., who works as a trainer for the LA Galaxy, and a younger brother Alex who has also played for the Sounders since 2019.

 He married physician assistant Ciana Baron on December 31, 2022.